AI & Technology

 • Anyone who just doesn't want their voice recordings sitting on a corporate server

 The demand has grown fast.
 More than 20% of enterprise speech-to-text vendors now offer fully on-device processing tiers — that was under 5% in 2022.
-Privacy isn't niche anymore.
-It's a selling point.
+Hence, Privacy isn't niche anymore.
+Hence, It's a selling point.

 Why You Should Stop Sending Your Voice Data to the Cloud